These five of our favorite squirrel recipes are guaranteed to get your mouth watering.

 Cook the onion until transparent and add the garlic and sauté slightly.
 Mix together meats, onion, garlic and herbs.

 To test seasonings, form a small patty and fry in a cast iron frying pan with butter.
 Taste and adjust seasonings accordingly.

 Form into small patties to cook or grill and use with your favorite sausage recipes.
 Great on pizza, with pancakes or scrambled in eggs.

 Recipe courtesy of MDOC.

-Squirrel can be a delightful little meal and will maybe make your yard a bit quieter.
+Squirrel can be a delightful wild-game meal and will maybe make your yard a bit quieter.